Evgeny1792/remote/README.md

 1. Create an account in Github
 2. Create local repository
 3. Connect distant reposytory with local
-4. Add distant repository to project: Git remote add 123
+4. Add distant repository to project: Git remote add <url repository adress in the net>